KUALOA RANCH

 Kualoa Ranch is home to many perennial Pūnāwai, also known as springs, and streams.
 The Stewardship department works to maintain water flow and continuity by removing impactful blockages.
 These efforts support habitat for native stream resources.
 Several of these headlands are fenced to allow for protection of restoration projects around these springs including outplanting native species.
 For more information about these restoration projects, visit the native forest conservation/restoration.

-ola ika wai
+ola ika wai spring area

 Ola i ka wai